Machinist X99‑U9 & X99‑V9s Review (2026)

 The board runs a familiar Aptio V‑based UEFI/BIOS.
 The firmware lacks a modern GUI and mouse support, but it includes virtually everything you need.
 Out of the box, you can adjust RAM timings, and both Resizable BAR and Above 4G Decoding work.
 Secure Boot is present, as is a configuration module for TPM 2.0 devices; the only missing piece is overclocking support for unlocked CPUs.

-Unfortunately, the usual rough edges are here as well (an incorrect motherboard temperature sensor reading, quirky Smart Fan behavior, and a huge number of options—some of which don’t work).
-Still, the stock firmware is suitable for daily use.
+Unfortunately, the usual rough edges are here as well—an incorrect motherboard temperature sensor reading, quirky Smart Fan behavior, a huge number of options (some of which don’t work), and, oddly enough, no ECC support in the BIOS.
+ECC memory modules will still work, but only in non-ECC mode without error correction.
+While the stock firmware is fine for daily use, we recommend using an external fan controller or PWM hub for case fans rather than relying on Smart Fan.

-Not critical, but annoying: we observed a noticeable increase in boot time after disabling CSM.
+It’s not a dealbreaker, but it is annoying: disabling CSM noticeably increases boot times.
 We hope this will be fixed in future BIOS versions.

 Simple BIOS Flashing Guide (Windows)